TaitoUnited/full-stack-template/README.md

 * **Authentication:** Authentication has not yet been implemented (see [issue](https://github.com/TaitoUnited/server-template/issues/11)).
 Currently ingress does provide basic authentation, but it is only meant for hiding non-production environments.
 * **Flow/typescript:** You can enable flow or typescript by going through parts with `NOTE: for flow` or `NOTE: for typescript` note.
 (TODO: implement typescript support)
-* **Alternative technologies:** If you would rather use other technologies than react and node.js, you can copy alternative example implementations from [SERVER-TEMPLATE-alt](https://github.com/TaitoUnited/SERVER-TEMPLATE-alt/).
+* **Alternative technologies:** If you would rather use other technologies than React, Node.js and PostgreSQL, you can copy alternative example implementations from [SERVER-TEMPLATE-alt](https://github.com/TaitoUnited/SERVER-TEMPLATE-alt/).

 The template supports unlimited number of (micro-)services.
 You can add new services like this: